top of page

 Children's Leadership Training Institute

-(Course not currently offered)
+(Course not currently offered in Solano)

 The Children’s Leadership Training Institute (CLTI) is a parallel course to the Parent Leadership Training Institute, delivered to the children of PLTI participants.
 CLTI uses literacy as a base and creates a full spectrum of activities that parallel the PLTI course and encompass the multiple intelligences.
 The template featured a book or books to ground the evening’s session.
 In addition to group discussion at class, children and youth in CLTI received a new book each week, connected to the learnings of that class, to add to their home libraries and to share with their families.